Prudente de Morais: The Convention of Itu and foundation of the Republican Party

-As President of the Republic
+Presidential election of 1894

-In the contest for the succession of Floriano Peixoto, Morais was nominated by the Republican Federal Party (Federal PR), founded by Paulo Glicerio Francisco in 1893.
+In the contest for the succession of Floriano Peixoto, Morais was nominated by the Federal Republican Party (PRF), founded by Francisco Glicério in 1893.
 He won the presidential election on 1 March 1894 and took office on 15 November that year, becoming the first president of Brazil to be elected by direct vote and the first civilian president of Brazil.
 Prudente gleaned 276,583 votes against 38,291 for his main competitor, Afonso Pena.
 The election had more than 29 politicians polled.
 His vice-president was Dr. Manuel Vitorino Pereira.
 His election marked the coming to power of the coffee oligarchy of São Paulo (the "paulista oligarchy") in place of the military.

+Presidency (1894–1898)

+Domestic policy

 The four-year government of Prudente de Morais was shaken both by partisan political issues and continued fighting in Rio Grande do Sul, the center of the Federalist Revolt (1893–1895).
 Early in his government, he was able to resolve the latter difficulty by signing a peace treaty with the rebels, who received amnesty.

 Later, Prudente de Morais devoted all of his efforts to pacify the policial factions within his country, which included extreme advocates of the centralist policies of Floriano Peixoto and supporters of the monarchy.
 During his rule, he abandoned the innovative measures of Floriano Peixoto one by one.
 A gradual approach was necessary since the Florianists still had some influence, particularly in the army, and the vice-president was connected to the ideas of the Florianists.

+Shortly after the rebel movement in Rio Grande do Sul, Prudente faced an even greater challenge: the War of Canudos in the interior of Bahia.